rtp-aws/user_group_plan_aws/event_template.md

 # Create a linkedin post

 ```
-20220327
+20220417

 This sunday at 11:00am EDT rtp-aws.org will have a weekly workshop.
-The topic of discussion is IWD prep day 3
+The topic of discussion is IWD prep day 5.
+We are continuin
+g to go over the mxnet fashionNIST image classification example which is the basis of the IWD presentation.

 The calendar invite is here: https://calendar.google.com/event?action=TEMPLATE&tmeid=ZG9tbHU0N3UzNHExNDIwOGVjNHI5c285dHZfMjAyMjAyMjdUMTYwMDAwWiBkYXZpc2pmQG0&tmsrc=davisjf%40gmail.com&scp=ALL